jlobeiras/Atomos-Magneticos/README.md

 When slicing the models it is recommended to print them individually using variable layer height.
 The spheres should be placed on any of their flat sides, taking precautions to avoid warping.
 The lids will have a smoother surface if printed vertically, with supports enabled.
-For the double/triple bond it is recommended to print them on the flat side for better results.
+For the double/triple bond it is recommended to print them on the inner flat side for better results.

 | Element  | Color | Magnets | Parts |
 | -------- | ----- | ------- | ----- |